prabindm/WoodsHole/Files/filtering.md

 Rscript -e 'write.table(cbind(rep(11,100000), seq(61000001,61100000,1)), file="sites.txt", sep="\t", quote=F, row.names=F, col.names=F)'
 $ANGSD/angsd sites index sites.txt
 ```

+We can speed up random access to files by compressing them (for instance with bgzip in SAMtools).
+This allow us to quickly seek to a particular part of the file without the need of parsing the whole file.

 Now we can simply tell ANGSD to analyse only these sites using the option `-sites`.

 ---------------------